shariq1989/cookbook/content/recipe/Pasole.md

 * 1 tbsp Avocado Oil
 * ½ Ancho Chili Powder or ½ can Chipotle in Adobo Sauce
 * 1-2 Guajillo Chilis, dried
-* 2½ lb Pork Butt, cut into 1-inch pieces (or skip to make vegetarian)
+* 2½ lb Pork Butt, cut into 1-inch pieces (or skip this step to make the dish vegetarian)
 * 1 large White Onion, diced
 * 6 Garlic Cloves, minced
-* 4 cup of Water and 2 tbsp Chicken- Better Than Bouillon
+* 4 cup of Water and 2 tbsp Chicken Better Than Bouillon (or vegetable)
-* 1-29 oz can of Hominy, drained and rinsed (double if doing vegetarian)
+* 1-29 oz can of Hominy, drained and rinsed (double if making the dish vegetarian)

 For the Garnish: